AdvancedOC/FrostOS/README.md

 ```
 wget https://raw.githubusercontent.com/AdvancedOC/FrostOS/main/installers/openos.lua /tmp/frostOSInstaller.lua; /tmp/frostOSInstaller.lua
 ```
 If you prefer to have a live environment to install from, you can use the live FrostOS environment inside OpenOS to install it.
-However, this is not recommended OpenOS's modifications to the system might cause crashes.
+However, this is not recommended because OpenOS's modifications to the system might cause crashes.
 This can be done by running:
 ```
 wget https://raw.githubusercontent.com/AdvancedOC/FrostOS/main/installers/live.lua /tmp/frostOSLive.lua; /tmp/frostOSLive.lua